 To generate a new QR code, go to: http://www.qr-code-generator.com.
 Enter the URL to which you want to link.
 It will generate a .jpg image of the QR code that you can download.
 It is not a high-resolution image, so keep it relatively small.
 Leave plenty of white space around it.

 Use .tiff, .jpg or .png images.
 Do not use PICT or EPS.

 While it is possible to create graphs and charts directly within PowerPoint, the process is restrictive and quirky.
 Use Excel to create graphs and charts.

 Inserting Graphs from Excel

 While it is possible to simply highlight the graph in your spreadsheet and copy and paste it into your poster, the process is rife with hazards.
 Instead, convert your graph into an image file (a “.png” file) first, then insert the .png file into the poster.
 This is a secure way to put images in your poster.
 (Here’s why: If you insert a graph by the “cut-and-paste” or “Insert Object” route, the graph will still be live.
-This means it’s still linked to the Excel workbook.
-If you break that link -- by trying to print the poster, for example -- it rebels.
+This means it is still linked to the Excel workbook.
+If you break that link, it rebels.)

 How to make a .png file from an Excel graph:

 - Open Excel and enlarge your graph until it fills the entire screen (10-15 columns wide).
 If you have multiple graphs in your workbook, enlarge all of them.